 Micromesh: This stitch was developed to create a matte finish on the stocking that was very popular during the 60's.
 It is soft and smooth, but not as silky as regular flat knit.

 Pebble mesh: A very rough knit to prevent runs used in teen and utilitarian stockings.

 Textures: Patterned stockings.
 Diamonds, herringbones, and waves were the most popular.
 These styles were very popular during the 60's.
 Hosiery companies began to buy modern knitting machines which had infinite knitting possibilities that allowed enormous variations.

-Sandal toe: These have a nude toe so you can wear them with open front or backed shoes.
+Sandalfoot: These have a sheer heel and toe so you can wear them with open toe or back shoes.

-Fishnets: Stockings that have a wide open knit like a fishnet.
+Fishnets: Hosiery knitted with a very wide open knit resembling a fish net.

 What is denier count?